NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 Setting up for a single machine
 -------------------------------

-Now that we have configured and tested our Unbound server, we can tell our machine to use by default.
+Now that we have configured and tested our Unbound server, we can tell our machine to use it by default.
 We do this at:
 ::
 	sudo nano /etc/systemd/resolved.conf
-Here we change the entries under [Resolve] to use our own instance running at 127.0.0.1
+In resolved.conf we change the entries under [Resolve] to use our own instance running at 127.0.0.1
 ::
 	sudo systemctl restart systemd-resolved